 ● Possibilities of saving time and costs

 ● Eliminates the need for another mechanical operation

 The advantages of using a band saw include even cutting as a result of the evenly distributed tooth load.
-The band saw also allows cutting of irregular or curved shapes, such as a jigsaw.
+The band saw also allows the cutting of irregular or curved shapes, such as a jigsaw.
 Although a band saw is rarely the first stationary electrical tool purchased for a workshop, it is one of the most versatile.
 Band saws are much cheaper than cold saws and can cut harder ferrous and non-ferrous materials.
 Although band saws are not as accurate as cold saws, they can provide more cut elements per rod.
-Additional band saw cutting options include:
+The additional band saw cutting options include:

-● Cuts all small / large diameter applications at both small and large volumes
+● Cuts all small/large diameter applications at both small and large volumes

 ● It has an accuracy of +/- .015 "

 ● Has a thinner saw than a cold saw

 Additional factors to keep in mind when making decisions between metal cutting cold saws and band saws

 As a rule, the application dictates the options for cutting metal.
 There are a few things to keep in mind when determining whether a cold saw or a band saw is the right tool:

 ● The hardness of the material you work with